• HOME

 Pipe Material

-Over the years, there was a shift from galvanized steel pipes to copper or the plastics polyvinyl chloride (PVC) and acrylonitrile butadiene styrene (ABS).
+Over the years, there was a shift from galvanized steel pipes to copper or plastics polyvinyl chloride (PVC) and acrylonitrile butadiene styrene (ABS).
 Experts learned that galvanized steel rusted and corroded relatively easily.
 This will lead to extra friction in water flow.

 Pipe Sizing